- Duration: 1 day for face-to-face | Total of 6.5 hours for Virtual Classroom course

-- Course type: Generic, applicable to all instrumentation and disciplines
+- Course type: Universal, applicable to all instrumentation and disciplines

 - Teaching method: Face-to-face OR online via live video, with practical exercises